Bayesian inference of vorticity in unbounded flow from limited pressure measurements: Introduction

 In this limited context, we address the following question: Given a set of noisy pressure measurements at $\measdim$ observation points (sensors) in or adjacent to an incompressible two-dimensional flow, to what extent can we infer a distribution of vortices?
 It is important to make a few points before we embark on our answer.
 First, because of the noise in measurements, we will address the inference problem in a probabilistic (i.e., Bayesian) manner: find the distribution of probable states based on the likelihood of the true observations.
 As we have noted, we have no hope of approximating a smoothly-distributed vorticity field with a small number of singular vortex elements.
 However, as a result of our probabilistic approach, the {\em expectation} of the vorticity field over the whole distribution of estimated states will be smooth, even though the vorticity of each realization of the estimated flow is singular in space.
 This fact is shown in Appendix~\ref{sec:expect-vort}.

 Second, vortex flows are generally unsteady, so we ultimately wish to address this inference question over some time interval.
 Indeed, that has been the subject of several previous works, e.g., \cite{darakjdeprf18,provost2021ensemble,leprovost2022lrenkf}, in which pressure measurements were assimilated into the estimate of the state via an ensemble Kalman filter (EnKF) \citep{Evensen1994}.
 Each step of such sequential data assimilation consists of the same Bayesian inference (or {\em analysis}) procedure: we start with an initial guess for the probability distribution (the prior) and seek an improved guess (the posterior).
 At steps beyond the first one, we generate this prior by simply advancing an ensemble of vortex element systems forward by one time step (the {\em forecast}), from states drawn from the posterior at the end of the previous step.
 The quality of the estimation generally improves over time as the sequential estimator proceeds.
-However, when we start the problem we have no such posterior, and we must first contend with an initialization task.
+However, when we start the problem we have no such posterior from earlier steps.
+Furthermore, even at later times, as new vortices are created or enter the region of interest, the prior will lack a description of these new features.

-This initialization task is the focus of the present paper: We seek to infer the flow state at some instant from a prior that expresses little to no knowledge of the flow.
+This challenge forms a central task of the present paper: We seek to infer the flow state at some instant from a prior that expresses little to no knowledge of the flow.
 Aside from some loose bounds, we do not have any guess for where the vortex elements lie, how strong they are, or even how many there should be.
 All we know of the true system's behavior comes from the sensor measurements, and we therefore estimate the vortex state by maximizing the likelihood that these sensor measurements will arise.
 It should also be noted that viscosity has no effect on the instantaneous relationships between vorticity, velocity, and pressure in unbounded flow, so it is irrelevant if the true system is viscous or not.
 To assess the success of our inference approach, we will compute the expectation of the vorticity field under our estimated probability distribution and compare it with the true field, as we will presume to know this latter field for testing purposes.